 In the ancient art and science of alchemy, the Philosopher’s Stone is the magical substance which all alchemists sought.
 By possessing it, they believed they could transmute base metals such as lead, into gold and silver.
 With such antiquity, it is interesting to consider where it got its name from.
 In this article, we are going to look at the question: Why is the Philosopher’s Stone called the Philosopher’s Stone?

-The philosopher’s stone is called the philosopher’s stone because the true goal of the alchemist’s search was spiritual in nature, making them philosophers.
-They believed that by finding a certain physical substance, they would achieve their philosophical goals.
-In geology a stone is a mass of minerals formed under heat and pressure.
-Therefore, “the Philosopher’s Stone” is an ideal description for the magical alchemical element that they sought.
+The Philosopher’s Stone got its name because the goal of the alchemist’s search was spiritual in nature.
+By finding a physical substance, they would achieve their goal.
+A stone is a mass of minerals formed under pressure, and “the Philosopher’s Stone” is an ideal description for the magical element that they sought.

 Etymology of the Philosopher’s Stone